tchala120/discord_bot/README.md

 yarn dev
 ```

 ## How to use

-# Database
+<h2>Database</h2>

 - Create JSON file to root path with name is database/profiles.json

-# ENV
+<h2>ENV</h2>

-Look for .env.example in your project and rename to .env then put your bot token in here.
+- Look for .env.example in your project and rename to .env
+- Put your bot token to BOT_TOKEN variable.
+- Put your owner role id to OWNER variable for check commands that only accept owner role only.

 ```
-BOT_TOKEN=<put-your-bot-token-here>
+# Bot Token
+BOT_TOKEN=<put-your-bot-token>

+# Roles
+OWNER=<put-your-owner-role-id-here>
 ```